-Jordan Leader is a Senior Counsel in the Litigation Department and is resident in the New York office.
-He is a member of the Sports Law Group and International Arbitration Group.
+Jordan Leader is a senior counsel in the Litigation Department.
+He is a member of the Commercial Litigation, Sports Law, and International Arbitration Groups.

 Jordan regularly represents clients in a variety of complex litigation matters, including contract, joint venture, licensing, fraud, antitrust, and other commercial disputes.
 He handles cases in state and federal court, and in domestic and international arbitrations.

-A significant portion of Jordan’s practice is dedicated to representing and counseling professional sports leagues and teams in a wide variety of areas, including antitrust and competition issues, arena leases, and general contractual issues.
-Among the firm’s industry clients he has represented are Major League Baseball, the National Hockey League, Major League Soccer, the ATP Tour, the WTA Tour, and the New Jersey Devils.
-He also co-authors a bimonthly column entitled “Letter from America” in Sports Law Administration and Practice, a leading industry publication in Europe.
+A significant portion of Jordan’s practice is dedicated to representing and counseling professional sports leagues and teams in a wide variety of areas, including antitrust and competition issues, arena leases, and general contractual and governance issues.
+Among the firm’s industry clients he has represented are the ATP Tour, the WTA Tour, Major League Baseball, the National Football League, Major League Soccer, the National Hockey League, and the New Jersey Devils.
+For more than ten years, Jordan co-authored a bimonthly column entitled “Letter from America” in Sports Law Administration and Practice, a leading industry publication in Europe.

 Recent sports representations include:

 - ATP Tour, in a breach of contract action in the District of Delaware, brought by one of its tournament members, which was favorably resolved.

 - WTA Tour, obtaining an order enjoining parties from proceeding with an action they had filed in a foreign court and compelling them to arbitrate their claims, and a related order by a foreign court dismissing claims filed there for lack of jurisdiction.